GandhiCloudLab/argo-app-ilender/readme.md

 ### Increasing the Replica in Prod cluster

-Want to increase the replica to 3 for `ilender-loan` microservice.
-The ArgoCD will deploy the changes in Stage in-cluster during the sync.
+Want to increase the replica to 3 for `ilender-loan` microservice in Prod cluster.
+The ArgoCD will deploy the changes in Prod in-cluster during the sync.

 1. Update the below yaml for the replica.